ibireme/yyjson/README.md

 `yyjson` has been tested with the following compilers: `gcc`, `clang`, `msvc`, `icc`, `tcc`.
 If you find a compile error, please [report a bug](https://github.com/ibireme/yyjson/issues/new?template=bug_report.md).

-`yyjson` has all features enabled by default, but you can trim out some of them by adding compile flags.
+`yyjson` has all features enabled by default, but you can trim out some of them by adding compile-time options.
 For example, disable JSON writer to reduce the binary size when you don't need serialization, or disable comments support to improve parsing performance.
-See [compile flags](https://github.com/ibireme/yyjson/blob/master/doc/BuildAndTest.md#compile-flags) for details.
+See [compile-time options](https://github.com/ibireme/yyjson/blob/master/doc/BuildAndTest.md#compile-time-options) for details.

 ### CMake
 Clone the repository and create build directory: